| The Moscow

 matter how successful the production has been.
 And the audiences are requested

 not to applaud at any time during the course of the play.
+The managers

 of the theatre are very receptive in their attitude toward new ideas, as the invitation